 ppscpi

-ppscpi is a standalone network server for remote control of a PulsePins device.
+ppscpi is a standalone network server for remote control of a PulsePins device using the Standard Commands for Programmable Instruments (SCPI) protocol.
+It provides a minimal SCPI interface for simple sequence streaming.

 The implementation is in c++/ppscpi.cc and the SCPI session/server helpers are in c++/scpi_server.hh.